-Face SDK provides components and algorithms to recognize and compare faces.
+#Face SDK provides components and algorithms to recognize and compare faces.
 This functionality is based on the operations with a biometric face template.
+Face Recognition

 A biometric face template is a unique set of biometric features extracted from a face image.
 Templates are used to compare two face images and to determine a degree of similarity

 A biometric face template has the following key characteristics:

 - It cannot be used to restore face image

 - It can be serialized and saved to file, database, or sent over a network

 - It can be indexed.
 That helps accelerate face template matching process by using a special index for face template batch.